Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

           docker push ${USER}/sre-tblx:${IMAGE_TAG}
 ```

 This process successfully test, builds and deploys the daimler web application to Docker.
-In the next documentation,for this task, the infrastructure deployment will be added
+In the next documentation, for this task, the infrastructure deployment will be added.